 Feasibility of AD in New Zealand

-Herd sizes are increasing in New Zealand, and so is the number of farmers investing in a feeding pad or herd shelter.
-The viability of AD in New Zealand is analyzed using three scenarios:
+Herd sizes are increasing in New Zealand, and so are the number of farmers investing in a feeding pad or herd shelter.
+The viability of AD in New Zealand is analysed using three scenarios:

 - the gas being flared,

-- gas being utilized with a generator, and
+- gas being utilised with a generator, and

-Results show that a herd of more than 1000 cows is required to produce a net present value (NPV) for farms without a covered feed pad, but only with 600 cows with a covered feed pad using a generator, and over 1000 cows with a boiler.
+Results show that a herd of more than 1000 cows is required to produce a net present value (NPV) for farms without a covered feed pad, but only with 600 cows on a covered feed pad using a generator and over 1000 cows on a boiler.

-NPV is used to analyze the profitability of a projected investment by calculating the difference between the present value of cash in the inflows and the cash outflows over time (Investopedia, 2021).
+NPV is used to analyse the profitability of a projected investment by calculating the difference between the present value of cash in the inflows and the cash outflows over time (Investopedia, 2021).

 In New Zealand, an alternative option to “tanks” is covered anaerobic ponds.
-To achieve the economic viability of AD, studies have concluded there should be a significant increase in manure collection for dairy cows (e.g., through feeding on hard standing pads or animal housing for longer periods).
+Studies have concluded that to achieve the economic viability of AD, there should be a significant increase in manure collection for dairy cows (e.g., through feeding on hard-standing pads or animal housing for extended periods).

-In Europe, relevant biogas technologies are fully embedded into their systems which in New Zealand is still an emerging practice.
-The viability of AD in France is made possible through the provision of government subsidies.
+Relevant biogas technologies are fully embedded in European systems, while in New Zealand, it is still an emerging practice.
+Government subsidies make the viability of AD in France possible.

 Farmers generating biogas in New Zealand

-The EECA Business presents two cases studies of New Zealand farmers who have set up a biogas system.
-One is in Eyrewell, North Canterbury, operating a prototype biogas system from the effluent collected from the farm 900 cows.
-Another one is a biogas system in a pig farm in Lepperton, Taranaki.
-Check the link to know more about it: Biogas on your farm
+The EECA Business presents two case studies of New Zealand farmers who have built a biogas system.
+One is in Eyrewell, North Canterbury, operating a prototype biogas system from the effluent collected from the farm’s 900 cows.
+Another is a biogas system in a pig farm in Lepperton, Taranaki.
+Check the link to learn more about it: Biogas on your farm.

 A Kiwi turning food waste into natural gas

-In the last 12 years, his other company has also been gathering up to 35,000 tonnes of food waste from supermarkets and factories and turns it into animal feed.
+In the last 12 years, his other company has also gathered up to 35,000 tonnes of food waste from supermarkets and factories and turned it into animal feed.

 The Ecogas anaerobic digester will collect around 20,000 tonnes of organic food waste from dairy factories, commercial bakeries, milk sheds, fruit graders, and the like in the Rotorua and Taupo area and break it down in the digester, collecting methane and CO2 and turning it into useable natural gas.

-The biogas produced will be piped across a massive greenhouse, just built right next to the biogas plant to supply the greenhouse energy and CO2 for the vegetables to grow.
+The biogas produced will be piped across a massive greenhouse, which will be built right next to the biogas plant to supply greenhouse energy and CO2 for the vegetables’ growth.

-To know more about this project, click the link below:
+To learn more about this project, click the link below.

-The multiple function and benefits from biodigester and anaerobic digestion is its greatest strength.
+Its greatest strengths are the multiple functions and benefits of biodigester and anaerobic digestion.
 It turns our waste into renewable energy, reduces our GHG emissions, and provides biofertiliser as a by-product while protecting our environment.
 Anaerobic digestion and biodigesters embody a circular economy.

 As demands for bio-based resources will grow in the coming years, our wastes will increasingly be transformed into valuable products like fuels, power, and heating, and biogas facilities will have an important role to play.